-Emus overrun Australian town
+Months ago, emus invaded a town.
+They're not leaving

 The birds leave droppings and feathers everywhere, feast on residents' vegetable gardens, and wander through the main roads and side streets.

-Male emus, not the mothers, typically care for their young -- so "now you have big male emus walking around with 20 chicks," Dean said.
+Male emus, not the mothers, typically care for their young -- so "now you have big male

-It's not clear what brought the emus to town, but Dean suspects the birds knew it provided easy food with few natural predators.
-"There's a lot of fruit in season, plums and peaches and apples, and people's vegetable gardens," he said.
-"Lots of ready-made food available."